dtedesco1/dted.github.io/oss.md

 If I had to learn from scratch, here's what I would do:

 # 1. Skim the intro stuff
-Search and read about how to contribute to open source.
+- Search and read about how to contribute to open source.
 Skim a half dozen blog posts about it and you'll get the gist.
-[Github](https://opensource.guide/how-to-contribute/) has tons of resources to get your started, including a whole interactive course.
-Free Code Camp has also collected a great [list of readings](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).
+- [Github](https://opensource.guide/how-to-contribute/) has tons of resources to get your started, including a whole interactive course.
+- Free Code Camp has also collected a great [list of readings](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).

 # 2. Get to know your target project
-Take a deep look at the README file.
+- Take a deep look at the README file.
 If there are contributor rules, read through them.
-Pay extra attention to any suggestions for newcomers.
+- Pay extra attention to any suggestions for newcomers.
-Also check out previous PRs.
+- Check out previous PRs.
 What are the conversations like?
 This will help you prepare for questions your pull request might receive.
-Find a mentor or buddy.
+- Find a mentor or buddy.
 If an existing contributor can give you guidance through the process, you're far more likely to see it through.

 # 3. Hack!
-Write the code you wish to see in the world.
-Make sure to follow the contributor guidance.
-Start with something small to get your feet wet, like cleaning up comments or writing test code.
+- Write the code you wish to see in the world.
+- Make sure to follow the contributor guidance.
+- Start with something small to get your feet wet, like cleaning up comments or writing test code.

 # 4. Follow your PR through
-- Mechanics -- ex. squashing and rebasing
+- Mechanics -- ex. squashing and rebasing*
 - Engaging with comments
 - Keep hope alive and be pleasantly persistent

 Don't forget to celebrate your first merge!

+* Guidance on how to rebase: [1](https://github.com/openedx/edx-platform/wiki/How-to-Rebase-a-Pull-Request), [2](https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request), [3](https://anavarre.net/how-to-rebase-a-github-pull-request/).